Ephigenia/mite-cli/README.md

   defines the default columns to be used when running `mite list`.

 Configuration options can always be resetted to their default by leaving out the value, like: `mite config listColumns`.

+## Auto-Completion

+Since version 0.9.0 mite-cli supports auto-completions for most of the sub-commands arguments, options and option values which make it much easier to use the cli tool.
+No need to remember user ids or service names anymore as they are suggested when hitting TAB.

+- Right now auto-completion is only supported and tested on -nix-systems and with the following bash environments: bash, fish and zsh
+- mite-cli must be installed globally and must be in `$PATH`

+Before auto-completions can be used you need to install them using the `autocomplete` command:

+    mite autocomplete install

+When you think you had enough you can uninstall it with

+    mite autocomplete uninstall

 # Usage